nerdkiez/nerdkiez.github.io/_posts/2020-07-03-NewEngland.md

 ### Aim

 Have a very heavy New England IPA.
-As the Pale ale malt was out, we used Pils extra light malt for flavoring and added some carared for fancy color.
+As the Pale ale malt was out, we used Pils extra light malt for flavoring and added some Carared for fancy color.
 Hoping for a kind of fresh pulpy orange juice color.

 ### Result